 Maps.Me – This app is similar to Google Maps, except that it works offline.
 Before you travel, download the maps for all the countries you’ll be visiting.
 When you arrive you’ll be able to plan routes and search for places – without the internet.
 It’s a lifesaver!
 Apple | Android

 XE Currency – a simple app that converts currency for you.
 Set up your list with all the countries you’ll be travelling to, and the app will sync whenever you’re online so it’s always the latest data.
 Apple | Android

 Dropbox – my favourite app for backing up photos.
 You can set your phone to auto-backup your camera roll to Dropbox every time you’re on wifi.

 Visa requirements vary from country to country, and also depending on your nationality.
-So always check the advice on official government websites before you travel.
+So always check the advice on official government websites before you travel from Singapore to Vietnam by train.
 But here’s a brief overview for British nationals (like me!).
 All info was correct in Feb 2019.

 Singapore – you don’t need a visa for visits of up to 90 days.